Theoretical Methods for QCD at Colliders

 Content, Learning Outcome and Preconditions

-This course provides an introduction to Quantum Chromodynamics (QCD) focusing on its pertubative aspects and on applications to the physics of hadron colliders like the LHC.
+This course provides an introduction to Quantum Chromodynamics (QCD) focusing on theoretical methods to study its pertubative aspects and their application to the physics of hadron colliders like the LHC.
+Starting from the idea of collinear factorization, the course will introduce the main theoretical ideas required to study and model high energy scattering processes with high precision at hadron colliders, by applying them explicitly to the Drell-Yan process and to Higgs production in gluon fusion at the LHC.
 The main topics covered will be:

 - The QCD Lagrangian, quantization and Feynman rules

 - QCD calculations at Leading Order (LO), spinor helicity formalism

 - Virtual corrections: modern methods for (multi) loop calculations

 - Real corrections: Infrared singularities and their subtraction to NLO